LZ-LAB/HySAE/README.md

 To reproduce the results of the paper, `torch.backends.cudnn.deterministic=True` in `main.py`.

 However, due to problems with the Pytorch framework, this can seriously affect the speed of running the code.
 If you want to get faster, set `torch.backends.cudnn.deterministic=False` in `main.py`.
 Of course, this can cause inconsistencies in the results of each model run.
-For example, in our open source code, `torch.backend .cudn .deterministic=False` is set by default on the `HySAE-E:JF17K` and `HySAE-E:WikiPeople` datasets to obtain the corresponding performance hyperparameters.
+For example, in our open source code, `torch.backend.cudn.deterministic=False` is set by default on the `HySAE-E:JF17K` and `HySAE-E:WikiPeople` datasets to obtain the corresponding performance hyperparameters.